9 Things You Shouldn’t Wear on a Plane, According to Flight Attendants

 Tight waistbands, skirts, blouses, shirts are all a no-no while traveling, for the simple reason that our bodies naturally swell when we fly.
 You want to avoid cramping by moving around in your seat and the aisles, whenever possible.
 Restrictive clothing does not pair well with bloating, also common on airplanes.
 You want to be able to move comfortably, encouraging healthy blood circulation and avoiding deep vein thrombosis—blood clots in the legs.

 Wear instead: Anything with an elastic waist.
 Leggings or stylish sweats can keep you feeling cozy without sacrificing style points.
 Exercise gear has evolved into “athleisure”—even celebrity stylists, Kate Young tells the New York Times, recommend this category for plane rides.
+Heard about the 2017 incident where two girls weren’t permitted to board a plane because they were wearing leggings?
+Here’s that story, plus more things that could get you banned from a plane.

 One of Garland’s top things to avoid while flying is an uncomfortable bra.
 A bra that digs into your shoulders and chest will only become more constraining in the air.

 Wear instead: A seamless sports bra that has no wires or hooks.
+Find out 9 things you can take from a plane—and 6 you can’t.

 You know the drill: You’re so excited about that beach vacation that you throw on a tank and lightweight shorts only to find yourself freezing in the air-conditioned plane cabin.
 Another concern with revealing outerwear: They can be offensive in certain countries and cultures.
 Also, in case of fire or evacuation, it’s better to be completely covered—the slide is uncomfortable on bare skin, says Garland.
-Want one more reason?
-Dressing nice is one of the top ways to score an upgrade when flying.

 Wear instead: Layers, layers, layers.
 There is a big difference in cabin temperature mid-flight and before take-off.
 If you don’t want to wear a lot of layers, stash them in your carry on for when the temps start to drop.
+Check out 10 things polite people don’t do on airplanes.

 With the rise of fragrance sensitivities, what you find intoxicating can be torture for others.
 The shared air can exacerbate the exposure for people who are sensitive, triggering allergies or asthma.
 Be respectful of passengers around you by saving the scent for after you deplane.

 Wear instead: Trust your deodorant to keep you smelling sweet and skip the perfume.
+Here are 10 more little etiquette rules for flying on an airplane.

 High heels, flip flops, and slides